Network Geometry: Fractal geometry of network structure

+Besides the theoretical importance, these results have offered new methods of fractal geometry to relate the kinetics of transport-limited processes in real-world systems to their interaction topologies.
+Eqs.~\eqref{eq:2p1}, in particular, allows bridging the degree of modularity of networks to their efficiency of transport~\cite{Gallos2007}.
+This is best epitomized by the identity $d_w=1+d_M$ (Fig.~\ref{fig:1}\textbf{g}) which shows how high levels of modularity ($d_M>1$) generally result into sub-diffusive dynamics ($d_w>2$).
+This simple result has had significant implications in e.g.~the characterization of the flux responses of metabolites~\cite{Gallos2007}, the community detection in global small-world social networks~\cite{gallos2013imdb}, and it has provided intriguing ideas for addressing the long-standing conundrum of the highly modular yet globally optimal organization of functional brain networks~\cite{gallos2012small,avena-koenigsberger2017communication}.
+We will return to this topic in Sec.~\ref{sec:hyperbolic} and later in the discussions, when addressing the problem of the geometric routing and organization of the human brain.

-\textbf{{ \em RG flow and universality.}} The repeated application of the chemical-space RG transformation, $\mathcal{R}_b$, identifies a flow in the space of all the possible graphs which, much like the case of critical phenomena~\cite{Wilson:1983,efrati2014real}, enables a classification of network topologies into {\em universality classes}.
+\textbf{{ \em RG-flow.}} The repeated application of the shortest-path-distance RG transformation, $\mathcal{R}_b$, identifies a flow in the space of graph configurations which, much like the case of critical phenomena~\cite{Wilson:1983,stanley1999scaling,efrati2014real}, enables a classification of network topologies into {\em universality classes}.
 Scale-invariance and self-similarity, in fact, are natural symmetries featured by the fixed points of the RG flow, whose stability against small perturbations enshrines universal features.\\